zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Becca says that Jonah isn’t really interested in Je ssica as a person, but rather as a sexual object.
 Jonah says, “I’ve been around the block.”
 The expression – to say you’ve “been around the block” (block) – means you’ve had a lot of experience doing something.

 Jonah says, “There’s nothing wrong with sowing a fe w wild oats” (oats).
-This expression “to sow (sow) wild oats” is actually a v ery old one, going back at least 500 years.
+This expression “to sow (sow) wild oats” is actually a very old one, going back at least 500 years.
 It refers nowadays, in general, to a you ng man wasting his life doing things that aren’t very productive like drinking, a nd more specifically, having sexual experiences with different women.
 Depending on the context, it could be used to describe a young man who is wasting his lif e drinking and partying and, more specifically, on sexual adventures.

 Jonah says, “That’s all part of being young and car efree.”
 “To be carefree” (carefree) means not to have any worries or concern s – to be free of cares, without any concerns.
 If you believe that “sowing a  few wild oats” means that you

 will be carefree, you may be among the 50 percent of Americans who will at some point have a sexually transmitted disease in y our lifetime.
 So, congratulations.
-A “sexually transmitted disease” i s a disease you get from having sex with someone else who has that disease.
+A “sexually transmitted disease” is a disease you get from having sex with someone else who has that disease.
 But Jonah believes he will be carefree.

 Becca says, “Hmm, maybe you shouldn’t be telling me  about your conquests” (conquests).
 A “conquest” is a victory or success.
 In this case it refers to having sexual relations.
 Jonah says, “Why not?
 It’s no sec ret I’ve got game.”
 The expression “I’ve got game” is used to show that a p erson is very good at something.
 It is sometimes used especially among me n who think that they are very attractive to other women and are able to have  many romantic relationships with women, or to have those easily because women a re attracted to them.